 There are 14 elective activities for the 7-17 year old camp-goers, such as football, outdoor adventure, art, music, mountain biking, tennis, film-making, journalism, dance and drama, as well as lots of evening special events (for example, dressing up in black for a late night Mission Impossible treasure hunt).

 You May Also Enjoy 50 Fabulous Places to Take Kids in the UK

 The Wickedly Wonderful tent-based camps near the beach are the stuff of childhood dreams: pony riding, crabbing, boogie boarding, sandcastle building, sailing and more.

 All meals take place outdoors and – aside from toasted marshmallows and choc-covered bananas round the beach bonfire – sweets are banned, as are gadgets and fizzy drinks.

-Divided into groups of 12, according to age and friends, each week holds 30-50 campers aged 6-13 years old.
+Divided into small groups, according to age and friends, each week holds 30-50 campers aged 6-14 years old.
 The children have enormous amounts of fun while you have peace of mind that your children are enjoying the great outdoors, making new friends, learning new skills, growing in confidence and being encouraged to take on new challenges in a safe, supervised environment.